JustinTimperio/gpq/README.md

 </p>

 <h4 align="center">
 	GPQ is one of the worlds fastest and most flexible priority queues, supporting millions of transactions a second, even on laptops and low-end hardware.
-GPQ supports a complex "Double Priority Queue" which allows for priorities to be distributed across N buckets, with each bucket holding a second priority queue which allows for internal escalation of items based on a escalation rate the user can specify during submission combined with how frequently you ask GPQ to prioritize the queue.
+GPQ supports a complex "Double Priority Queue" which allows for priorities to be distributed across N buckets, with each bucket holding a second priority queue which allows for internal escalation and timeouts of items based on a parameters the user can specify during submission combined with how frequently you ask GPQ to prioritize the queue.
 </h4>